 Residential construction activity is driven by several factors, including the overall economic outlook, employment, income growth, home prices, availability of mortgage financing and related government regulations, interest rates and consumer confidence, among others.
-While housing starts have generally recovered in recent years, activity in the market remains below historical peaks.
+While housing starts have been subdued for most of fiscal 2024, starts notably improved later in the year on the anticipation of even larger gains, given considerably underlying demand, on an improvement in financing rates and availability.